isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-handheld-paint-sprayers.markdown

 ### [1.
 Graco Ultra Max Cordless Airless Handheld Paint Sprayer](https://www.amazon.com/dp/B072C4HZ9B/?tag=p-policy-20)
 Graco Ultra Max is a cordless paint sprayer that features a sturdy outer casing, abrasion-resistant, and long-lasting - it allows
-[excellent and professional painting](https://pestpolicy.com/how-to-paint-wood-texture-with-acrylics/) .
-The sprayer integrates modern airless spray technology that guarantees quality surface finish and minimal drain occurrences when painting.
+[excellent and professional painting](https://pestpolicy.com/how-to-paint-wood-texture-with-acrylics/) .Â The sprayer integrates modern airless spray technology that guarantees quality surface finish and minimal drain occurrences when painting.

 Indeed, a resilient compact lithium battery that is rechargeable and runs for a long time on a single charge powers Graco.
 The adjustable nozzle is nicely designed to enable multiple spray options and
 [precise point spray applications](https://pestpolicy.com/best-commercial-paint-sprayers/)